 Recognition - A Special Thanks to your organization in the Volunteer Newsletter, Moody Gardens website and Moody Gardens Facebook page and a visit to one of the following attractions: Aquarium, Rainforest, or Palm Beach.

-If you have any further questions about the program or application process, please do not hesitate to contact the Volunteer Coordinator at firstname.lastname@example.org.
+If you have questions about the program or need assistance with applying, please contact Human Resources at email@example.com.

 Hope Therapy at Moody Gardens was inspired by the son of Foundation Trustee Robert L. Moody, who sustained a head injury in an automobile accident and who subsequently discovered the healing benefits of therapy utilizing animals and nature.
 Opening in January 1986, Hope Therapy became the cornerstone of Moody Gardens, an internationally recognized program that offered rehabilitative horseback-riding (Hippotherapy) to mentally and to physically disabled individuals.